Lugdunum3D/LugBench-API/README.md

 npm start
 ```

-**NOTE**: The default port is 5000.
+**Note**: The default port is 5000.
 If you want to set a different one for the API to listen, set a environment variable system like this:

 ```bash
 export PORT=3000